-Electricity

-Accessible parts of the wiring were visually inspected without removing fittings.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

-Electricity is from the mains grid with the meter and fuse box located within a cupboard in the vestibule.
+Electricity is from the mains grid with the meter and fuse box located within a cupboard in the entrance vestibule.

-Gas

-Accessible parts of the system were visually inspected without removing fittings.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

-Gas is from the mains supply with the meter understood to be located in the cupboard housing the boiler.
-This was not seen.
+There is no gas supply.

-Water, plumbing, bathroom fittings

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise a three piece bathroom suite on the lower ground floor, a three piece shower suite within the ensuite of the master bedroom on the lower ground floor and a two piece cloakroom suite in the bedroom on the ground floor.
+The sanitary arrangements comprise a three piece bathroom suite.

-Heating and hot water

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-Hot water is supplied via an insulated hot water cylinder located within the lower ground floor cupboard, which, appears to be heated via the gas fired boiler situated within a boiler housing in the garage.
-The boiler was not seen.
-The boiler is understood to serve the central heating system via radiators (not tested).
+Hot water is supplied via an electric immerser fitted to an insulated hot water cylinder located within the inner hall cupboard.
+Space heating is by way of electric radiators.

-An electrically operated instant hot water unit was also evident within the kitchen.
-This was not tested.

-Drainage

-Drainage covers etc. were not lifted.
+Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.